 - Technology Roadmap – upcoming IT projects, budget forecasts

-At a minimum every business should hold a TBR annually, but most find that a quarterly review is the best cadence.
+At a minimum every business should hold a TBR annually, but most find that a quarterly Technology Business Review is the best cadence.
 Even if you don’t touch on every topic listed above, it’s so important to regularly review the progress of your IT projects, evaluate the performance of your IT investments, and discuss IT challenges in the business.
-This facilitates budgeting for current and future IT initiatives.
+This facilitates budgeting for current and future IT initiatives to help you achieve your business goals.

 Net Friends Pro-Tip: